bebo/gst-plugins-bebo/README.md

 # Attributions / History

-* Really we want to use Chrome / chromium / NW.JS and webRTC to capture all games, but there are some caveats, so we built this for now until webrtc game capture support is seamless and complete
 * We started this code based on the Direct Show Desktop Capture Filter: https://github.com/rdp/screen-capture-recorder-to-video-windows-free
-* OBS https://obsproject.com is awesome at capturing the frames from a game, so we use that code for capturing frames from games
 * All direct show filters make heavy use of the Micosoft DirectShow SDK BaseClasses
 * We use the super fast g2log by Kjell Hedstroem for logging